causiq/logary/README.md

 The aim of Logary is to connect values from call-sites, to configurable derivations, such as percentiles(, potentially again to derivations), and finally to targets which can then store them.

+## Comparison with Serilog

+ - Both support structured logging
+ - Both run on .Net
+ - Logary is based on Hopac, a concurrent ML derivative, whilst Serilog is primarily single-threaded
+ - Logary was built from running high-throughput distributed systems 24/7 in production and has learnt its lessons
+ - Logary can be run in multi-instance mode without using any global shared state (aka. statics)
+ - Serilog's Enrichers = Logary's middleware
+ - Serilog's Sink = Logary's Target
+ - Targets in Logary can be async, Sinks cannot
+ - Logary supports flushing all targets (`LogManager.Flush`)
+ - Logary supports flushing a single target (`Target.flush`)
+ - Logary supports backpressure (F#: `Alt<_>` , C#: `Task`) returned from `logWithAck`.
+ - Logary further supports backpressure by waiting for all targets to flush a particular message (e.g. you should always block on Fatal messages to finish logging) through `Alt<Promise<unit>>`/`Task<Task` in C# (same method as above).
+ - Logary's C# API doesn't support misconfiguring Logary, because it's been built with chaining types together (going beyond the `return this` pattern).
+ - Logary supports Metrics – Gauges, Derived values, Histograms, Reservoirs
+ - Logary supports Health checks out of the box
+ - Logary has built-in support for Windows Performance Counters metrics shipping through `Logary.Metrics.WinPerfCounters`.
+ - Logary provides a Facade for your libraries to depend on, to avoid dependency hell forcing you to upgrade all your libraries whenever Logary changes (which it does often, in order to improve!) – a single `Facade.{fs,cs}`-file that you version control yourself.
+ - Logary supports Targets that batch, out of the box
+ - Logary supports Targets that fail by restarting them
+ - Logary supports Targets' last will – use to handle poison Messages
+ - Logary is written in F#, Serilog in C#
+ - Logary has a C# API `Logary.CSharp`.
+Serilog doesn't have a F# API
+ - Logary supports adding structured data to metrics
+ - Logary's InfluxDb target supports fields and can batch multiple Windows Performance Counters or metrics into a single Measurement
+ - Logary has a JS-counterpart, *logary-js* which lets you log into `Logary.Services.SuaveReporter` on the server; events and metrics.
+ - Logary has paid support available if you need it.
+ - Logary supports the side-kick pattern, where you outsource your shipping of logs from your main process to a co-process through Rutta's Shipper and Router.
+ - Logary has `TimeScope` and the ability to instrument your code for sending timing information.
+ - Logary has preliminary support for Zipkin.

 ## Rutta